muthukumar-js-dev/intent-guard/README.md

 1. **Add to your AI instructions**:

 ```
-Before generating code, run:
+# 1. Ask Intent-Guard for context about the file
 npx intent-guard rules-for <file-path>

-Then respect the architectural rules shown.
+# 2. Generate code that respects the architectural rules

-After generating code, run:
+# 3. Validate changes to ensure no rules were broken
 npx intent-guard validate --diff

-If validation fails, fix the violations and try again.
+# 4. If validation fails, fix the violations

 ```

 2. **Example AI Prompt**: